learnwithcc/mcp-directus/docs/mcp-dev-journal.md

 ### Conclusion

 The implementation of the `validateCollection` tool and its integration with other schema tools significantly enhances the robustness of the Directus MCP server.
 It prevents the recurrence of the pseudo-collection bug and provides developers with clear, actionable information when issues occur.
 This improvement aligns with our goals of creating a reliable, user-friendly schema management experience.

+## Session Key Takeaways

+- Comprehensive error handling with detailed, structured logging is crucial for diagnosing and resolving permission and schema issues.
+- Integrating collection validation into the workflow prevents pseudo-collection bugs and ensures only valid database tables are modified.
+- Simplifying and aligning field and collection creation methods with Directus 11.5.1 specifications reduces complexity and improves maintainability.
+- Centralized permission verification and consistent parameter validation across tools enhance overall system resilience.
+- Environment configuration checks (for URL, tokens, etc.) are essential for robust operation in dev, test, and prod environments.
+- Iterative improvements, thorough testing, and proactive diagnostics lead to a more reliable and user-friendly MCP server.